 The trailer opens with the most iconic and memorable moment of the game, which is the setup for the final mission of the original.
 Zack stands off against an army of Shinra soldiers exclaiming that “the price of freedom is steep.”
 It isn’t vital, but we did notice that Zack’s lines have all been re-recorded with the new actor who played him in Remake for consistency.

 While you could obviously go and spoil yourself on the entire plot of Crisis Core, here’s a more sensitive overview of the events.
-However, bear in mind that we already know the conclusion of the game will be changed, if it is meant to line up with Remake like we suspect, so there could very well be other story changes as well.
+However, bear in mind that we already know the conclusion of the game will be changed if it is meant to line up with Remake, as we suspect, so there could very well be other story changes as well.
 We also know that, unlike the original, the entire game will feature voice acting now.

 The gameplay shown off for Crisis Core: Final Fantasy VII Reunion looks very much in line with how the original played, though with some modern updates such as character and camera controls.
 If you’ve never played the original, some aspects of the game likely look rather confusing.
 Here’s a simple breakdown of what to expect.